EESSI/docs/docs/index.md

 # Welcome to the EESSI project documentation!

-The **European Environment for Scientific Software Installations** (EESSI, pronounced as “easy”) is a collaboration between different European partners in HPC community.
+The **European Environment for Scientific Software Installations** (EESSI, pronounced as "easy") is a collaboration between different European partners in HPC community.

 The goal of this project is to build a common scientific software stack for HPC systems and beyond, including laptops, personal workstations and cloud infrastructure.